Banking and securities IT spending down, Gartner forecasts 2021 rebound

 Worldwide banking and securities IT spending is set to decline 4.7% to $514 billion in 2020 before a 2021 rebound, according to Gartner.

-Spending on devices such as PCs and mobile devices will see the largest decline, falling 12.1%, followed by data centre systems.
+Spending on devices such as PCs and mobile devices will see the largest decline, falling 12.1%, followed by data center systems.
 However, despite current restrictions, new sources of revenue will be critical to extended recovery.

 The industry’s initial response was dominated by operational actions to enable a remote workforce, which resulted in increased credit needs, digital channel education and reassuring unnerved investors.